Pinedah/pinedah/README.md

 ![](https://komarev.com/ghpvc/?username=pinedah&label=PROFILE+VIEWS)

 Passionate Data Science 🦈 student currently in my second year of college.
-I believe in the transformative power of science and technology and their ability to make a profound impact on our world!
+I believe in the transformative power of science and technology ⚛️ and their ability to make a profound impact on our world!
 I'm always eager to expand my knowledge and improve my skills, both as a data scientist/developer and as a person.
 I also love Mathematics 💖, it has always been my biggest passion.
-I'm fascinated by the endless possibilities that STEM power offers, and enjoy exploring new tools everyday!
+I'm fascinated by the endless possibilities that STEM Power 🤖 offers, and enjoy exploring new tools everyday!

 I'm always open to learning new things and connecting with like-minded individuals. 😼